2005 Pacific typhoon season: Typhoon Khanun (Kiko)

 Tropical Depression 15W formed from a well-defined low-pressure system located about 50 nmi east of Yap on September 6.
 It strengthened into a tropical storm later that day.
 The system was classified as a tropical storm by the Joint Typhoon Warning Center on September 6, while the Japan Meteorological Agency, the agency responsible for naming typhoons, did not upgrade the system until a day later.
 Tropical Storm 15W entered the Philippine area of responsibility on September 7.
 It was named Kiko by PAGASA first before being named Khanun by the JMA.
 Khanun is the Thai name for jackfruit.
 Typhoon Khanun (Kiko) made landfall in eastern China on September 11 at 0600 UTC (1400 HKT).
 Khanun dissipated the next day, September 12.

 More than 800,000 people were evacuated from their homes as the storm neared.
 Many people, evacuated by the army, were taken to schools, railway stations, hotels and other solid buildings to take shelter from the approaching storm.

 The city of Taizhou, Zhejiang bore the initial brunt of the storm as it was close to where the storm made landfall, 220 km south of Shanghai.
-Other coastal cities braced for the typhoon as it headed north.
-At least 14 people were killed and 1 went missing in Zhejiang province.
-Damages totaled to $1.22 billion (2005 USD).
+Other coastal cities braced for the typhoon as it headed north.Damages totaled to $1.22 billion (2005 USD).
+There were 25 deaths in China.

 Japan's southern Sakishima Islands suffered strong winds, high waves and heavy rains as the storm passed.
 Opening hours at some polling stations were altered to make sure citizens could still vote in the Japanese general election despite the weather.